lilli-bot/Froschwanderung/README.md

 - The **image**,
 - The **user**,
-- The **session** (i.e. the exhibition or event that the installation was exhibited.);
+- The **exhibition** (i.e. the exhibition or event that the installation was exhibited.);
-  although the "session" naming currently is somewhat ambiguous because in web analytics, idless of a particular user and the subsequent pickup after the idle time is often also referred to as a new "session" or "user session" starting.

 We are later interested in the following questions:

-- Which image has been the most successful in a given session or across all sessions?
+- Which image has been the most successful in a given exhibition or across all exhibitions?
 - Against which image has a certain image lost/won most often?
 - Can we see any particular patterns about which attributes of an image could predict its success on average?
-- Which session was unusual in the types of image selected?
+- Which exhibition was unusual in the types of image selected?

 While the second question is quite easy to answer, the definition of when an image is "successful" requires more exploration.